Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 Come, I thought, my lips twisting and revealing a portion of my teeth.
 I spun the blade so that it faced the rakghoul horizontally, in the form of an uninviting opening stance.

 The creature hesitated, black eyes fixated on me, and it circled around my location as if searching for a direction to attack.
 The claws met the yellowish ground one by one, each of the dark one-foot long nails digging into the soft soil.
 How much those bony yet muscular limbs still resembled a human's hands… Probably I should have found the realization disturbing, but I did not have the time or interest for that.

 I assumed there was not much going on within its skull.
 But whatever there was, I had managed to plant a seed of doubt within the ocean of endless hunger.
 Its instincts were at war: battling between the potential threat produced by the presence of the sharp-edged creator of pain…and the hunger, which had no limits.

 Starving.
 Eat.
 Feed.
 Pain?
 It seemed to think.

-The Rakghoul's hesitation was ended to an abrupt intervention provided by Carth's blaster rifle.
+The rakghoul's hesitation was ended by an abrupt intervention provided by Carth's blaster rifle.
 The Commander let his rifle sing one last series of red notes and a long line of black, scorched holes appeared to the grey skin.
 The beast took one more meaningless, faltering step without a destination and fell wailing down on its side.
 I took no time to smash my blade through its skull.
 The blade met the small brain to ensure that the creature had no plans of getting up.